itanishajain/Demo/README.md

 # Demo
-Author - Tanisha JaiThis is my First repo itself.
+Author - Tanisha Jain, This is my First repo. itself.